 In-App Payments SDK lets buyers enter their payment information on an entry screen instead of using a Square Reader to tap, dip, or swipe for payment.
-The SDK collects the payment information and generates a nonce (an encrypted payment token).
-Your application sends the nonce to your server, which uses the Payments API to capture the payment.
+The SDK collects the payment information and generates an encrypted payment token.
+Your application sends the payment token to your server, which uses the Payments API to capture the payment.

 The following components make up an In-App Payments SDK payments solution:

 Client side.
-A mobile application using In-App Payments SDK, which captures payment information and returns a valid nonce.
+A mobile application using In-App Payments SDK, which captures payment information and returns a valid payment token.

 Server side.
-A backend using the Square Payments API , which accepts the nonce and sends create payment requests to Square.
+A backend using the Square Payments API, which accepts the payment token and sends the create payment requests to Square.

 Did you know?

-If you already have an online payment solution that uses the Square payment form to generate a nonce and send it to your backend, you can use that same backend to complete a payment with your in-app payment application.
+If you already have an online payment solution that uses the Square payment form to generate a payment token and send it to your backend, you can use that same backend to complete a payment with your in-app payment application.